 PGE's contractual obligations for 2012 and beyond are set forth in Part II, Item 7 of the Company's Annual Report on Form 10-K for the year ended December 31, 2011, filed with the SEC on February 24, 2012.
-Such obligations have not changed materially as of June 30, 2012, with the exception of the following:
+Such obligations have not changed materially as of September 30, 2012, with the exception of the following:

-Future pension contribution obligations outlined in the Company's Annual Report on Form 10-K for the year ended December 31, 2011 were estimated using the funding level calculated with discount rates determined by the Internal Revenue Service (IRS) and the guidelines of the Pension Protection Act.
+Future pension contribution obligations outlined in the Company's Annual Report on Form 10-K for the year ended December 31, 2011 were estimated using the funding level calculated with discount rates determined by the Internal Revenue Service and the guidelines of the Pension Protection Act.
 On July 6, 2012 the President signed the "Moving Ahead for Progress in the 21 st Century Act."
 The effect of this legislation on the Pension Protection Act was to increase the discount rate used in determining the funded status of the pension plan, increasing the plan's overall funded status for 2013.
-IRS rules are not final, but PGE expects this legislation to reduce the pension contribution obligation for 2013.
+Pursuant to this new legislation, PGE expects its pension plan contribution obligation to approximate the following: \$0 in 2013; \$15 million in 2014; \$32 million in 2015; and \$43 million in 2016.